 Why is this research valuable?

 The committee addresses issues related to emerging lipid nutrition science, developing evidence to think differently about the role of dietary lipids in health and disease.
-In the past this research has focused on assessment of dietary intake, cardiovascular health, and inflammation, the latter of which is thought to relate to multiple disease processes.

 Archer Daniels Midland Company

 Best Practices for the Design, Laboratory Analysis, and Reporting of Trials Involving Fatty Acids

 Fatty acids are among the most studied nutrients in human metabolism and health.
 Endogenous fatty acid status influences health and disease via multiple mechanisms.
 Despite widespread interest, attempts to summarize the results of multiple studies via meta-analyses and systematic reviews have been disappointing, largely because of heterogeneity in study design, sampling, and laboratory and data analyses.
 This work offers a best practices for fatty acid clinical nutrition and medical studies.
 This work was presented at NUTRITON 2018 and published in the American Journal of Clinical Nutrition.

 Blood lipid concentrations display high interindividual variability in response to dietary interventions, partly due to genetics.
 The study reports combinations of single nucleotide polymorphisms associated with a significant part of the variability in LDL cholesterol and TG concentrations following dietary interventions differing in their fatty acid profiles.